-The House Modesto offers limited housing for NorCal students at a nearby, off campus apartment community.
-The Student Life Office in partnership with The House, is committed to assisting students with their housing needs.
-Candidates must sign and submit a lease agreement, acknowledgement of housing rules, and a promissory note outlining payment policies with The House Modesto.
+The NorCal campus makes housing available for its students, through strategic partnerships between The House Modesto and a nearby apartment community.
+The Admission and Student Life Offices are committed to assisting students with their housing needs.
+Candidates must sign and submit a lease agreement, acknowledgement of housing rules, and a promissory note outlining payment policies.
 Candidates must also provide first and last month's rent and a key deposit upon move-in.
-All potential renters will be subject to a background check via the apartment complex management.
 Those who ultimately choose to utilize housing are fully responsible for payment of all rent by specified deadlines, or they will be subject to late fees and possible eviction.